andrewangbl/recall-ai-bot/README.md

 This automated process allows for efficient creation and distribution of content, transforming YouTube videos into engaging Instagram Reels with minimal manual intervention.

-## Next Development we need to finish this for MVP

-The final step of uploading to AWS S3 and posting to Instagram is currently under development.
-Once implemented, this feature will complete the automation pipeline, allowing for seamless content distribution from YouTube to Instagram Reels.

 ## Key Components

 1. pipeline.py: The main orchestrator of the entire process.